RarelyCharlie/rarelycharlie.github.io/_howto/forumlink.md

 Test the URL before you put it in a link.

+### Specific page links

+To link to a specific page of a thread, go there and copy the URL from your browser's addresss bar.

+The URL will end with a page number, like `8/`, unless the thread only has one page so far, in which case you must add the page number `1/` yourself as described above.

 ### Last page links

 To link to the last page of a thread, go there and copy the URL from your browser's addresss bar.